Buick LPGA Shanghai

-The Buick LPGA Shanghai is a women's professional golf tournament in China on the LPGA Tour.
+The Buick LPGA Shanghai is a women's professional golf tournament in China co-sanctioned by the LPGA Tour and the China LPGA Tour.
 It debuted in October 2018 at Qizhong Garden Golf Club in Shanghai.

 Danielle Kang won the inaugural event by two strokes over seven golfers.
 Kang repeated as champion in 2019.
+After three years of cancellation due to the COVID-19 pandemic and travel restrictions, the tournament resumed in 2023.